truckersmp-cli/truckersmp-cli/README.md

     * `truckersmp-cli` provides `--activate-native-d3dcompiler-47` option as a workaround: When this is specified with `-s` (`--start`), `truckersmp-cli` downloads/activates the DLL
         * Once the DLL is activated, there's basically no need to specify the option again
         * When downgrading Proton, the native DLL is removed: Then `--activate-native-d3dcompiler-47` is needed again
+* If Steam is running while SteamCMD is being used the Steam client looses all connections and maybe asks for the password and the guard code at the next startup.
+This script closes all Steam processes before acting with SteamCMD so **starting an update with a shortcut out of the Steam client won't work** because Steam waits for the script to finish and the script waits for Steam to quit.

 ## Install